Shout and Sing

 Performed by: Janez Pezdirec

 In the general public, the tradition of musicians from the White Carniola region is mostly presented in the form of tamboura ensembles.
-It is therefore often forgotten that the sound of the accordion makes a component part of the local music tradition, and that the White Carniola tradition is part of the so-called central Slovenian soundscape.
+It is therefore often forgotten that the sound of the accordion is also a part of the local musical tradition, as well as the fact that the White Carniola tradition is part of the so-called central Slovenian soundscape.
 The musician performs the tune on the accordion that boasts specific sound and dictates a particular playing technique, and was made more than a century ago by Anton Mrvar, a Slovenian emigrant to the USA.

 Recorded: Ljubljana, 10.
 9. 2004